 As a small country New Zealand can be more innovative when developing policies, and we are disproportionately visible internationally.
 This creates an opportunity to show leadership and help other countries tackle difficult issues.
 For a short explanation of the Dialogue process and outcomes please download this handout.

 Motu uses an innovative stakeholder dialogue process for investigating challenging topics that are the subject of polarising public debate.
-Motu has run five dialogues since 2007 and is currently continuing its Emissions Trading Scheme (ETS) Dialogue as well as setting up a group to examine insurance, housing and climate change adaptation and another group to look at modelling the impacts of the ETS.
+Motu has run eight dialogues since 2007 working with the Emissions Trading Scheme (ETS) as well as working with the Deep South National Science Challenge impacts and implications programme.

 A Motu Dialogue is not a decision-making body, but a group with a wide range of perspectives that can provide a basis for more constructive and informed public discussion on challenging issues.
 It is composed of up to 20 individuals who work together over an agreed amount of time, to frame challenges within the sector, and create ideas on how to move forward.